 Business-type activities.
 Business-type activities decreased the City's net assets by \$45.5 million.
-This decrease was more than offset by the governmental-type activities increase of \$194.3 million, bringing the government-wide increase to \$148.8 million.
-Key factors of this contribution to this than are:
+This decrease was more than offset by the governmental-type activities increase of \$19.4.3 million, bringing the government-wide increase to \$148.8 million.
+Key factors of this contribution to this contributed are: